Overview & general information

 - Ensure units or the mounting are not bumped out of alignment, if so realign as per instructions.

-- Check mounting hardware is firmly attached, check screws, bolts etc annually.
+- Check mounting hardware is firmly attached, check screws, bolts etc typically annually however 6 monthly is recommended, or whenever an issue arises

 - Ensure any solid objects or foliage do not interfere with the beam